tr4ce123/csxl-final-team-c6/docs/specs/organization-roster-spec.md

 # Descriptions and Sample Data Representation of feature

-We have added/modified the following models/Api Routes (current stories done)
+We have added/modified the following models/Api Routes

 ## 0. Organization Type
 Before: